We have six chiropractors, Andrea, Henry, Krishna, Eunjoo, Sylvie and Clare.

 He enjoys the wide variety of general chiropractic practice with a special interest in the role that stress and psychoemotional factors play in the development of pain and dysfunction.

-In her free time, Eunjoo enjoys a variety of activities including badminton,, hiking, cycling and travel.
+In her free time, Eunjoo enjoys a variety of activities including running,, hiking, cycling and racquet sports.
+She skis in the winter as she believes that the balance of work and life is important.

 She believes that chiropractic is about helping people achieve their full potential in health and all areas of life by means of maintaining optimal spine and nerve function.